Support more videos like this at patreon.com/rebecca!

 Like all human beings with Internet access, I am of course contractually obligated to be on Facebook.
 Yes, it’s evil, yes, it’s probably going to hasten the downfall of intellectual society, and yes it’s mostly a place for elderly uncles to post racist minion memes, but here we are.
 How else will I keep up with what’s going on in the lives of people I went to high school with but never planned to speak to again once I left?

 And what are those high school friends up to?
 Well, the ones who didn’t leave our small town are mostly busy with side hustles.
-What’s a side hustle, you ask?
+What’s a side hustle and what are some of the best side hustles, you ask?
 Jeez, you have a lot of questions today, hypothetical audience member.
 At first I thought a side hustle was a way to make money during your off hours — for instance, when I was a full-time copywriter I would make extra money by being a freelance writer on the side.
 Side hustle!

 But it turns out that when people on Facebook and Instagram use the term, they mean the opposite of making money.
 They’re talking about posting images with inspirational text and desperately begging people to join their chosen multi-level marketing scheme.